dao-xyz/peerbit/docs/topics/sqlite-integration/README.md

 	message: string;

 	@field({ type: option("string") })
-	parentPostid?: string; // if this value exists, then this post is a comment
+	parentPostId?: string; // if this value exists, then this post is a comment

 	constructor(message: string) {
 		this.id = uuid();